 Get Set Go! - Spring term 2

 This topic will focus on transport.
 The children will have the opportunity to investigate different types of vehicles and how they travel, on land, air or water.
-We can find out what jobs the vehicles do?
-Emergency Services, building sites, transporting goods or leisure.
-The children can explore 2D and 3D shapes on vehicles and create vehicles using shapes.
-Through drama children can travel on different vehicles and journeys, travel on a bus, book a holiday at the travel agents, and go to the airport.
-They can pack their bags for a journey and make sandwiches for their packed lunch or picnic.
+We will find out what jobs different vehicles are used for, such as emergency services, building trade, commerce or leisure.
+The children will explore 2D and 3D shapes on vehicles and create vehicles using shapes.
+Through our immersive learning experience children will travel on different vehicles and journeys, e.g. travel on a bus, book a holiday at the travel agents, and go to the airport.
+They will pack their bags for a journey and make sandwiches for their packed lunch or picnic.